Mahindra & Mahindra: Military vehicles

 The company has built and assembled military vehicles, commencing in 1947 with the importation of the Willys Jeep that had been widely used in World War II.
 Its line of military vehicles under Mahindra Emirates Vehicle Armouring (MEVA, Mahindra Armoured) include the Mahindra Armored Light Specialist Vehicle (ALSV) and the Mahindra Armored Straton Armoured Personnel Carrier (APC), and discontinued vehicles such as the Axe.
 It also maintained a joint venture with BAE Systems, Defence Land Systems India; one of the first vehicles made under this was the Mahindra Mine Protected Vehicle-I (MPV-I).

-Aerospace

-In 2018, the company signed a multi-million dollar aerospace deal with Airbus Group for the manufacture and supply of metallic components.

-On 9 April 2025, Airbus signed a contract with Mahindra Aerostructures through which the latter will produce the main fuselage assembly of the H130 helicopter in India.
-The first fuselage is scheduled to be delivered to Airbus Helicopters’ facilities in Europe in March 2027.

-On 28 August, Airbus Helicopters signed a contract with Mahindra Aerostructures Pvt.
-Ltd. (MAPL) as part of which MAPL will supply the main fuselage of the H125 helicopter.
-The manufacturing is expected to begin immediately at MAPL's existing plant in Bengaluru with the first unit scheduled to be delivered in 2027.

 Industrial gensets

 Mahindra & Mahindra entered the energy sector in 2002, in response to growing demands for increased electric power in India, over 450,000 Mahindra Powerol engines and Diesel generator sets (gensets) hd its entry into gas powered genset with the launch of its first CNG/NG gensets.

 Mahindra Powerol was awarded the Deming Prize in 2014.